Chicago Behavioral Health, LLC

 With that accomplished, not only will you lose weight and feel better, you will also reclaim a normal and healthy lifelong relationship with food.

 TAKING THE FIRST STEP

 For individual psychotherapy, sessions are typically 50 minutes.
-Unless otherwise noted, all appointments scheduled through the calendar will be with Dr. Brandenborg.
-If you wish to schedule an appointment with Dr. Farkas, please click the Contact Us button to inquire about his availability.
+If you wish to schedule an appointment with Dr. Farkas, please click the Book Online button below, or send a message through Contact Us to inquire about his availability.